NethermindEth/sedge/docs/docs/quickstart/samples/run-validator.md

 ---
-sidebar_position: 5
+sidebar_position: 1
 id: run-validator
 ---

-# Run a validator on Mainnet with one click
+# Run a validator on Mainnet

 This guide shows you how to setup and run a validator on Mainnet using random execution, consensus, and validator clients.